Naches Heights AVA: Vineyards

 The appellation's vineyards include Wilridge Vineyard, Naches Heights Vineyard, Strand Vineyard, Treveri Vineyard, Keller Vineyard, and Kalkruth Vineyard.
 Wilridge Vineyard is owned by Wilridge Winery of Seattle with 14 acre currently cultivated.
 Naches Heights Vineyards was the first vineyard in this area.
 Wilridge Winery established the first winery and the first tasting room in the area.
 In 2017, Wilridge established the first distillery in the AVA.

-Grape varieties grown in Naches Heights AVA
+Grape varieties

-The grape varieties currently grown in this AVA include:
+The grape varieties currently grown include: